Oral Pathology & Biopsies

-The inside of the mouth is normally lined with a special type of skin (mucosa) that is smooth and coral pink in color.
+The inside of the mouth is usually lined with a particular type of skin (mucosa) that is smooth and coral-pink in color.
 Any alteration in this appearance could be a warning sign for a pathological process.
 The most serious of these is oral cancer.
-The following can be signs at the beginning of a pathologic process or cancerous growth:

 - Reddish patches (erythroplasia) or whitish patches (leukoplakia) in the mouth.

 - A sore that fails to heal and bleeds easily.

 - A lump or thickening on the skin lining the inside of the mouth.

 - Chronic sore throat or hoarseness.
 Difficulty in chewing or swallowing.

 These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and neck.
 Pain does not always occur with pathology and, curiously, is not often associated with oral cancer.
 However, any patient with facial and oral pain without an apparent cause or reason may also be at risk for oral cancer.